 Please be aware of this before submitting your application!

-Can I work in the UK to pay for my course and support myself?
+Can I work in the UK to pay for my studies?

 There are no employment restrictions on citizens of the EU (or Iceland, Norway, Switzerland or Liechtenstein).

-Holders of general student visas may able to work part time during term time (10 or 20 hours, depending on the level
+Holders of Tier 4 student visas may able to work part time during term time (10 or 20 hours, depending on the level

 funds to pay your first year tuition fees in full and accommodation and living expenses.
 If you don't have